 • Belly Bands

 These are very popular details that holds all your wedding invitations suits.
-You can get them in any material, the most common one our clients love are the vellum belly bands.
-Belly bands cost $1/each with digital printing.
-If you want your vellum belly bands in gold foil engraved then there is a fix $50 addition.
+You can get them in any material, the most common belly bands is the vellum belly bands.
+Belly bands cost $125 to $400 depending on the material and the printing method.

 As you can see, custom wedding invitation costs can vary.
 Don’t be scared about spending too much or too little because you’ll always find a common ground and plenty of options to choose from with wedding invitation makers.